ropensci/emld/README.md

 Reading EML
 -----------

-`emld` excels at reading, extracting, and manipulating existing EML files.
+The `EML` package can get particularly cumbersome when it comes to extracting and manipulating existing metadata in highly nested EML files.
+The `emld` approach can leverage a rich array of tools for reading, extracting, and manipulating existing EML files.

 ### Parse & serialize